The following materials are required as part of an entry to the Biomimicry Youth Design Challenge.

 The Project Overview consists of three questions.
 Your team's answers to these questions will be the first thing judges will read about the project, so make sure they are complete and well-written.
 Each response has a 100 word limit.

-- What is the problem your team addressed for this challenge and how is it related to climate change?
+- What is the problem your team addressed for this challenge?